tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_wikis.md

 	git commit -m "updated some content"
 	```

+	When you commit the changes, you're creating a snapshot of the files at a specific point in time for versioning.

-	This is a shortcut for committing and typing a message in the same command.
+	The command above is a shortcut for committing and typing a commit message in the same command.
+It's much easier to commit updates this way.

 	If you just type `git commit`, you'll be prompted with another window to describe the change.
 On Windows, this new window will be a Notepad window.
-Describe the change on the top line, and then save and close the file.
+Describe the change on the top line, and then save and close the Windows file.

 	On a Mac, a new window doesn't open.
-Instead, the vi editor mode opens up.
-To use this mode, you have to know a few simple unix commands:
+Instead, the vi editor mode opens up. ("vi" stands for visual, but it's not a very visual editor.)
+To use this mode, you have to know a few simple Unix commands:
 	<ul>
 	<li><b>Arrow keys:</b> You use your arrow keys to move around.
 You don't use your mouse.</li>
 	<li><b>Insert mode:</b> If you start typing, vi enters the Insert mode.</li>